ACT therapy, life transitions, stress, anxiety, choice point

 ACT isn’t about feeling better.
 It’s about living better.

-When we orient toward values — connection, integrity, courage, growth — emotions lose some of their power to dictate our behavior.
+When we orient toward values like connection, integrity, courage, and growth, emotions lose some of their power to dictate our behavior.
 They can come along for the ride without taking the wheel.

 Over time, these small toward moves accumulate.
 They shape identity.
 They rebuild trust in yourself.
 They create a life that feels more intentional, even when things are hard.